apache/mesos/docs/reservation.md

         }

-### `Offer::Operation::Unreserve`
+#### `Offer::Operation::Unreserve`

-A framework is able to unreserve resources through the resource offer cycle.
+A framework can unreserve resources through the resource offer cycle.
 In [Offer::Operation::Reserve](#offeroperationreserve), we reserved 8 CPUs
-and 4096 MB of RAM for our `role`.
-The master will continue to offer these resources to our `role`.
+and 4096 MB of RAM on a particular slave for our `role`.
+The master will continue to only offer these resources to our `role`.
 Suppose we would like to unreserve these resources.
 First, we receive a resource offer (copy/pasted from above):

         {
           "id": <offer_id>,